 However, because of the pandemic, the hospitality industry across the island has been severely disrupted and we are now not sure who is still operating or who is still offering gluten free options.

-Places do exist and to try and assist travellers, we have asked our social media followers to let us know of Coeliac friendly places where they have eaten or stayed recently by sharing them on our forum.
+Places do exist and to try and assist travellers, we have asked our social media followers to let us know of Coeliac friendly places where they have eaten or stayed recently by sharing them on our new Gluten Free Ireland Group page.
+June 2021

 Remember, always include details of your gluten free requirements when making a booking to ensure the kitchen and house staff are fully aware of your needs.